Enrique1987/databricks/01_02_Data_Engineer_Professional/Data-Enginner-Professional-Theorie.md

 - Query history can also be useful for identifying predicates used most frequently; useful for ZORDER indexing during optimization.

 **Stored Views**
+- Stored views are a mechanism to pre-compute and store the result of a query.Unlike regula views, which are essentially save queries that saved queries that compute results on-the-fly when accessed, stored views persist the results, making data revieval faster.
 - Display the query plan associate with a view: A Spark Dataframe and a view re nearly identical constructs. calling **explain** we can see our source table. `df.explain("formatted")`